Section A-1: The Working Environment

 Getting Help in Maple

 One of the best sources of help for Maple is the built-in Maple help system itself.
-This is accessed from the Help menu or from the circled question-mark in the toolbar.
+This is accessed from the Help menu or from the help icon in the toolbar.

 Help on a particular item can be found directly by typing a question mark before the item and pressing the Enter key.
 (For example, executing the command